-Human Elevation (HE) is a global talent search organization providing comprehensive talent solutions to corporates across all sectors, with special expertise in catering to talent requirements of the legal sector, comprising of corporate legal departments and law firms across India and abroad.
-I established HE in 2017 with the belief that recruitment plays an important role in shaping an organization’s vision and skilled human talent catalyzes the commercial endeavors of entities.
+It is a global talent search organization providing comprehensive talent solutions to corporates across all sectors.
+With special expertise in catering to talent requirements of the legal sector.
+It comprises of corporate legal departments and law firms across India and abroad.
+I established HE in 2017 with the belief that recruitment plays an important role in shaping an organization’s vision.
+And skilled human talent catalyzes the commercial endeavors of entities.

-Edge International is a global consultancy specializing in the legal and other professional services sectors, driven to ensure implementation and positive results for its clients.
-Founded in 1983, Edge International provides consulting and advisory services worldwide to clients ranging from large global law firms to small boutiques, accounting firms, corporate legal departments, and many other professional service firms.
+It is a global consultancy specializing in the legal and other professional services sectors.
+It drives to ensure implementation and positive results for its clients.
+Founded in 1983, Edge International provides consulting and advisory services worldwide to clients.
+Its clients include large global law firms, small boutiques, accounting firms, corporate legal departments, and many other professional service firms.

 As regards my role, I am the Founder and CEO of both Legal League Consulting & Human Elevation.
-Actively managing and running both companies operating in a niche sector, I also play the role of a coach and advisor in the legal ecosystem, inspiring and encouraging organizations to grow to their true potential through management solutions and advisory on talent acquisition.
+Actively managing and running both companies operating in a niche sector, I also play the role of a coach and advisor in the legal ecosystem.
+It inspires and encourages organizations to grow to their true potential through management solutions and advisory on talent acquisition.
 As regards Edge International, I am the Principal (India) since 2011, advising on India-specific growth and business initiatives.

-What is the current state of the Indian legal profession in terms of adoption of advanced marketing, business development, technology and law practice management?
+What is the current state of the Indian legal profession for advanced marketing adoption, business development, technology, and law management?

 What are your thoughts about the liberalization of India’s legal market?